jonathanlewell/modernthaifood/site/content/legal.md

 +++
-title= "Legal Information"
-date= 2018-02-15
-description= "On this page you will find our disclaimer and website's privacy policy." draft= false
+title= "Legal and Disclaimers" description = "On this page you will find our disclaimer and website's privacy policy." featured_image= "/img/dishes-gold-bags.jpg" date = "2018-02-15" draft= false
 +++